Managing Voluntary Resignations in SMEs

 • Payment in lieu of accrued but unused holiday;

-• Deductions for overtaken holiday (if contractually permitted); and
+• Deductions for overtaken holiday (if contracttually permitted); and

 • Any agreed bonuses or commission (subject to scheme rules).